samek/n26scanner/README.md

 # n26scanner

+**N26 switched to graphql so this project doesn't work anymore !!!**

 Scan QR code (Slovenian) and make a n26 payment

 Have a look at the code, install if you wish.